PI 21n Notched Terminal Insulator

 - 2-3/4"L x 1-1/4"W

 - Glass filled nylon

 How to Use

-- From the closed hole, attach insulator to end or corner post or tree.
-Any type of material can be used (rope or wire).
+- From the closed hole, attach insulator (using rope or wire) to a tree, end or corner T post.

 Listed below are recommended optional components or related items.
 Your particular situation may require alternative recommendations.
 Please call and talk to our consultants if there are any questions at 800-282-6631.

 You must be logged in to leave a review.
 Please sign in.